webpapaya/zeitgeist.js/readme.md

 doesn't support them yet.
 To do precise arithmetic operations it is recommended to avoid years, months, weeks and days completely when using durations.

 For more information have a look at http://www.ostyn.com/standards/scorm/samples/ISOTimeForSCORM.htm

+## Contributions

+There is still lot to do and fix in order to get to the [0.0.1 milestone](https://github.com/webpapaya/zeitgeist.js/milestone/1).